phonexicum/phonexicum.github.io/infosec/sql-injection.md

 Error example
 </td>
 <td markdown="1">
-You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near …
+You have an error in your SQL syntax; check the manual <br> that corresponds to your MySQL server version for the right syntax to use near …
 </td>
 <td markdown="1">
-Query failed: ERROR: syntax error at or near “'” at character 56 in /www/site/ test.php on line 121.
+Query failed: ERROR: syntax error at or near “'” at <br> character 56 in /www/site/ test.php on line 121.
 </td>
 <td markdown="1">
 Microsoft SQL Native Client error ‘80040e14’